Arvinnooli/Back-up-services-with-Google-Drive-API/Archive/README.md

     1. https://python.plainenglish.io/automate-google-drive-backup-using-python-105f57e2151
     2. https://developers.google.com/drive/api/quickstart/python
     3. https://kubernetes.io/
-    4. Any AI  code generator of your choice ;)

 ### Notes
  1. The main logic of the app is the quickstart.py file, which uses the Google API to list out files on GDrive.